 Mary Bee and Clayne Jensen

-Information: Mary Bee Jensen (1918-2018) and Clayne R. Jensen, teachers and authors of books about folk, square, and round dancing.
+Information: Mary Bee Jensen (1918-2018) and Clayne R. Jensen, teachers and authors of books about square, round, and international dance.

 Mary Bee started the folk dance program at BYU in 1956, and it grew by leaps and bounds.
 She was founder and director of the Brigham Young University International Folk Dancers who have traveled and performed in Austria, Belgium, China, Denmark, England, Finland, France, Holland, Israel, Italy, Poland, Portugal, Romania, Spain, Taiwan, Turkey, and other countries.
 They were featured performers at the 40th anniversary of a printed Viltis magazine.

 When, in 1964, Vytautus (Vyts) Beliajus, known as "Mr. Folk Dance U.S.A.," recommended Mary's group to the People-to-People organization to represent the United States in an International Festival in Denmark, she pursued it immediately.
 With no financial backing, she and her husband took out personal loans to finance the trip for her students.